theowenyoung/archive-actionsflow/packages/actionsflow-trigger-google_form/README.md

 # `@actionsflow/trigger-google_form`

-This is an [Actionsflow](https://github.com/actionsflow/actionsflow) [google_form](https://docs.google.com/forms) trigger.
+This is an [google_form](https://docs.google.com/forms) trigger of [Actionsflow](https://github.com/actionsflow/actionsflow).
 Any new response in Google Form will trigger the trigger.

 > This is an official trigger, you don't need to install it manually.